 Water is a precious resource that is becoming more rare around the world - and we all need it to survive.
 Do what you can to slow water rushing across surfaces, give it opportunities to sink deep into plant roots, and encourage it to spread wide rather than channeling and causing more erosion.
 This article is just a starting point for slow, small changes you can make, to have a meaningful impact on the watershed.
 But first - observe + interact!
 The water will show you how it moves, and where you can make efficient and effective changes to preserve and protect water on your site.

 We're LadyBug EarthCare, and we empower humans to build habitat and support pollination through Reconnection, Kinship + Stewardship.
-Want more 1:1 Support and Guidance for your land? → Book a Virtual Site Visit with Kendra
+Want more 1:1 Support and Guidance for your land? → Book a Virtual Site Visit or Land Walk Consultation with Kendra